Love isn’t something most of us think about at work. We’re professionals after all.

 Adopt a Service Mindset

 When you look at your work as service—something that helps people, or your community, or the world as a whole—it fundamentally shifts your attitude.
-You might not think of your role as a service position, but almost any job can be viewed that way if you really think about.
+You might not think of your role as a service position, but almost any job can be viewed that way if you really think about it.
 Try to expand your perspective and look at the big picture purpose of your work.
 Unless your job is to roll cigarettes and sell them to children, you’re probably contributing something positive to something greater than yourself.
 And that’s what service is all about.

 Approach your work with a mindset of service and you’ll feel more purposeful, more connected, and more willing to do the hard stuff—because it’s not about you.
 It’s about something much bigger.